anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 > Open Point 2: What principles should be followed if some the pre-define VNF profile items does not match what actual requires ?
 How to adjust, "ceiling", "floor", "customerize" ?

 <a name="3.3"></a>
-## 3.3 NFVI SW profile
+## 3.3 Cloud Infrastructure SW profile

-[RM1: 5.2 NFVI SW profile features and requirements](../../../ref_model/chapters/chapter05.md#5.2) defines the NFVI software layer.
+[RM: 5.2 Cloud Infrastructure Software Profiles features and requirements](../../../ref_model/chapters/chapter05.md#5.2) defines the Cloud Infrastructure software layer.
 The profile depicts the feature status of the
-  - virtual Compute (**nfvi.com.cfg.xxx** in RM1 Table 5-7: Virtual Compute features and configuration for the 3 types of SW profiles and **nfvi.com.acc.cfg.xxx** in Table 5-8: Virtual Compute Acceleration features),
+  - virtual Compute (**nfvi.com.cfg.xxx** in RM Table 5-7: Virtual Compute features and configuration for the 3 types of SW profiles and **nfvi.com.acc.cfg.xxx** in Table 5-8: Virtual Compute Acceleration features),
   - storage (**nfvi.stg.cfg.xxx** in RM1: Table 5-9: Virtual Storage features and configuration for the 3 types of SW profiles and **nfvi.stg.acc.cfg.xxx** in Table 5-10: Virtual Storage Acceleration features)
   - networking configuration(see **nfvi.net.cfg.xxx** in Table 5-11 Virtual Networking features and configuration for the 3 types of SW profiles and **nfvi.net.acc.cfg.xxx** in Table 5-12 Virtual Networking Acceleration features)

-This profile is the global settings for the whole NFVI, which means there should be only one entry per NFVI resource pool, i.e., Basic/Network<!---/Compute--->
+This profile is the global settings for the whole Cloud Infrastructure, which means there should be only one entry per Cloud Infrastructure resource pool, i.e., Basic/Network<!--/Compute-->

 <!---| .conf | Basic | Network Intensive | Compute Intensive |
 |-------|----------------|----------------|----------------|